Step by step procedure to install and configure Apache webserver in Linux. It also includes troubleshooting steps for errors during install.

 Webserver is aimed to serve web pages to its clients.
 In our daily life websites we visit from browsers are hosted on webservers!
 Webserver commonly runs on port 80 (http protocol) and 443 (https protocol, more secured).
 Communication between webserver and its client over https protocol is encrypted and hence secured.

 Apache webserver is open source webserver developed by Apache Software Foundation.
 It is named as Apache HTTP Server Project and details can be viewed here.
+Apache webserver is also a part of LAMP stack.
+Read more about LAMP here.
 Lets see how to setup Apache webserver on Linux box.

 If you have configured YUM repositories then you can install ‘httpd’ package.
 If you dont have YUM or apt-get repositories configured you can download latest Apache source, compile and then install it.